GSA/search.digitalgov.gov/_posts/2017-03-23-analytics-alerts.md

 [DigitalGov Search](/index.html) > [Admin Center](https://search.usa.gov/sites/) > YourSite > Analytics > Analytics Alerts

-Analytics Alerts let you receive email alerts when your site visitors are getting no results for a particular query or when a query is getting a low click-through rate.
+Analytics Alerts let you receive email alerts when your site visitors are getting no results for a particular query or when a query is getting a [low click-through rate](#low-query-click-thru-rate).

 ## No Results

 Set up this alert to be notified if specific queries are frequently searched for but are returning no results.
-Help on specific fields follows.
+Help on specific fields follows, and there is an [example](#no-results-example) below.

 **Name**